 Opportunities are often disguised as challenges.
 Salespeople know that perspective is everything and how you approach it can make or break a deal.

 In this framework, challenges are given a hyperfocus.
 They are the first consideration when looking at a potential customer because they are what all the decisions hinge on.
-The entire pitch of a campaign can be based around specific challenges.

 The first way to work around challenges is to identify them.
 Once identified, an opportunity is created.
-Asking the right questions can help discover what the most pressing problems are for a lead.
-Here are some of the best probing questions:
+Asking the right questions can help discover what the most pressing issues are for a lead.

-- What challenges the company is currently facing?
+- What challenges is the company currently facing?

 - How long has this problem been happening?